Do you have more questions about residential living policies and procedures? Read more information.

 A pull in refers to a student who is "pulled-in" to housing assignment by a peer.
 Students are only able to pull in another student to fill the capacity of a room, NOT a suite, flat, or house.
-In other words, a student may only pull in one other student into a double room, two students into a triple room, or four students into a quad.
+In other words, a student may only pull in one other student into a double room, two students into a triple room, or three students into a quad.
 A student is not able to pull in a group of friends to fill a house or suite.
 Rising sophomores interested in group housing should complete the group housing application emailed to all eligible students in mid-March; homesteading is not available for rising sophomores.
 Groups of juniors and seniors, see question above.

 Since housing selection will largely be done online over an extended period of time, Residence Life hopes students abroad or stateside are able to sign up for housing from any internet capable device.
 If you have concerns about being unable to connect during your self-selection time, please contact Residence Life.

 Yes!
 Residence Life hopes to make signing up for housing the term you are on campus as easy as possible.
 If you are studying abroad spring semester, simply sign up for housing like any other continuing student.
 International Programs will inform Residence Life who has been accepted to a program for the spring term and will cancel your spring contract upon verification.
 If your plans to study abroad fall through, please contact Residence Life as soon as possible so we can make spring arrangements for you.
 Please note the housing contract is binding for the full year, and if your study abroad plans do fall through you will be expected to live on campus the full year.

-If you are planning on studying abroad in the fall, please contact Assistant Director of Residence Life Operations, Jenni Chadick; or submit a housing application.
+If you are planning on studying abroad in the fall, please contact the Residence Life; or submit a housing application.
 Finding a partner to swap housing with the opposite semester you are abroad is not required.